DanielFergisz/RepairBox-PSX-XMB-Apps-Installer/README.md

-# RepairBox.pl PSX XMB Dynamic App Installer v1.0
+# RepairBox.pl PSX XMB App Installer v1.0

 This installer adds PS2 ELF applications to the Games section of the XMB on a Sony PSX DESR.
 It works with PSX1 and PSX2 systems and detects the installed